 Dyed hair is very needy.
 Therefore it needs some more than extra nurture, especially during the summer.
 If you rock bold and funky hair colors but worry about your color fading, this one is really important.
-These five tricks will help you take good care of your hair health and shine and make your money worth.
+These five tricks will help you take good care of your hair health and shine and make your money worth it.

 1. Be careful with hair washing